jdcreedon/filegrunt/README.md

 Improve README.md file as I go.
 Setup Jenkins or Gitlab for CI/CD - probably Gitlab as it's easier Figure out how to create a cross platform executable/installation package.
+Create a Wiki/Issues list and tidy up this file :-)

 # Working Prototype
 ![image](https://user-images.githubusercontent.com/6379032/155019123-48916c28-0a87-4d0c-a83e-b799b8989361.png)